Anchorsify/Anchorsify.github.io/_summons/Hare.md

 Effects: Anyone attacking, hindering, or taking other hostile actions against you has a -15 penalty to any associated Stamina and Chakra Exhaustion rolls, and a -5 penalty to their Accuracy and other offensive rolls against you.
 Additionally, during this technique's duration you gain 100 DR.

-However, you cannot attack anyone who hasn't attacked you first or take other hostile actions that aren't in self defense.
+However, you cannot attack anyone who hasn't attacked you first or take other hostile actions that aren't in self defense (including Taking the Hit for someone else).
 You may not hide (via Stealth) unless it's during battle.
 You cannot enter any buildings, camps, or other guarded areas without first making your presence known to the owners, occupants, or guards (as appropriate) and receiving their permission.

 If you break the restrictions of this technique, the wooden pendant shatters and its effects end immediately.
 When this occurs you automatically advance two Fatigue levels; this increase in Fatigue cannot be avoided.